jamasoftware-ps/VBA_Word/VBA_Word-Basic_Export/README.md

 ## Macro source code

 Much of the formatting is accomplished using a macro embedded in the Word document.
-Jama_Export_PostProcessing.bas includes the source code for that macro.
+Main.bas and Functions.bas include the source code for the macro.